sprat-kv/jobseeker-analytics/CONTRIBUTING.md

 ### Troubleshooting Tips
 - **Not redirected after login?**
   Double-check your `REDIRECT_URI` in both `.env` and Google Cloud settings.
-- **Missing `credentials.json`?**
-  The OAuth flow should generate it if configured correctly.
-If not, ensure you’ve enabled the right API permissions.
 - **Invalid API key errors?**
   Some Google APIs require API key restrictions—try generating a new unrestricted key for local testing.